Lifting tropical intersections: Geometry over valuation rings of rank 1

 and Lemma~\ref{lem:nagata-easy1} says that the right hand side is equal to $\codim_\cX Z$.
 The proof in the case where $\cZ'$ is contained in the special fiber is similar. \end{proof}

 We now prove the principal ideal theorem over valuation rings of rank 1.

-\begin{proof}[Proof of Theorem~\ref{thm:val-pit}] We may assume $\cX$ and $\cZ$ are reduced and irreducible.
+\begin{proof}[Proof of Theorem~\ref{thm:val-pit}] We may assume that $\cX$ is integral, and since the statement is local about the generic points of $\cZ$, we may assume that $\cZ$ is irreducible.
 If $\cX$ is supported in the special fiber, the theorem reduces to the classical principal ideal theorem over $k$.
 Otherwise $\cX$ is dominant, and hence flat, over $S$.
 If $\cZ$ meets the generic fiber $\cX_K$, then the theorem follows from the classical principal ideal theorem for $\cX_K$.
 On the other hand, if $\cZ$ is contained in the special fiber, then it must be a union of components of the special fiber, by Proposition~\ref{prop:krull}, and hence has codimension 1 in $X$, by Lemma~\ref{lem:nagata-easy1}. \end{proof}

 We apply the principal ideal theorem to prove the following result on lifting closed points in the special fiber to closed points in the generic fiber.
+In fact, we prove a more general result, for points of arbitrary transcendence degree.
 Our argument is in the spirit of Katz's proof of \cite[Lemma~4.15]{Katz09}.

 \begin{thm} Let $\cX$ be an irreducible scheme locally of finite type over $S$, and let $x$ be a closed point of the special fiber $\cX_k$.
-If $x$ is in the closure of $\cX_K$ then the set of closed points $x'$ in $\cX_K$ specializing to $x$ is Zariski dense in each component of $\cX_K$ whose closure contains $x$. \end{thm}
+If $x$ is in the closure of $\cX_K$ then the set of closed points $x'$ in $\cX_K$ specializing to $x$ is Zariski dense in $\cX_K$.
+More generally, if $x$ is not necessarily closed in $\cX_k$, and $k(x)$ denotes the residue field of $x$, we can choose $x'$ to satisfy the identity